 The following is a transcription of the July 1966 issue of Dr. Royal Lee’s Applied Trophology newsletter, originally published by Standard Process Laboratories.

-A Doctor’s Viewpoint of Whole Food, Part I
+A Doctor’s Viewpoint of Whole Food

-By Dr. Yellowlees
+by Dr. Yellowlees

 A shorter version of the talk given at the Attingham Conference.
 Dr. Yellowlees has a practice in Perthshire and has been a member of the Soil Association for fifteen years.

 Twenty-seven years ago, when I sat in a university lecture room, the Professor of Therapeutics would begin his course of lectures by saying that the active agents, that is, those medicines which did any good at all in altering the course of the disease, could almost be counted on the fingers of one hand.
 Quinine did help malaria, soluble arsenical compounds could bring to a halt the advance of syphilis, liver extract could cure pernicious anemia—and a few others.
 But apart from these he would say, “If all the medicines being prescribed in Britain today were thrown into the sea, only the fish would suffer.”

 Yet even at that time this emphasis on the lack of effective drugs was getting out of date.
 For in the adjoining wards of Edinburgh Royal Infirmary we were shown patients admitted to the hospital suffering from pneumonia, who, instead of getting worse and undergoing the harrowing course of this disease, were free from fever in forty-eight hours, sitting up and asking for nourishment.

 This was thanks to May and Baker’s new sulphonamides—the “M and B’s”—the magic tablets which were proving to be effective in a number of hitherto untreatable conditions.